 Our aim was to bring together learners and staff from different educational institutions (secondary, further and higher) with a shared subject interest to encourage a dialogue on learner expectations of curriculum and learning style in the next stage of their education.
 We also supported cross-sector inter-disciplinary and widening access networks to consider best practice in supporting successful transitions.

-We are following up on our work on these events and plan to publish a toolkit, to enable institutions to hold similar events in the future, as well as sharing examples of best practice from the events across the sector.
-By engaging with school pupils, college and university students and staff, we began to build up a picture of what students are looking forward to, and what they are scared of when going through a learning transition.
+By engaging with school pupils, teachers, college and university students and staff, we began to build up a picture of what students are looking forward to, and what they are scared of when going through a learning transition.
 Although this is an incomplete picture, the kinds of things learners are looking at when they make choices about where to study do include issues such as the type of learning they will receive, the qualifications they will achieve, and the learning communities they will be a part of.
 These events were a useful reminder to keep the focus on the curriculum when we are thinking about student transitions.

 For further information on this area of work, contact Morven Stewart.